mui/material-ui/docs/src/pages/css-in-js/api/api.md

 ### `sheets.collect(node) => React element`

-The method wraps your node in a provider element.
+The method wraps your React node in a provider element.
+It collects the style sheets during the rendering so they can be later sent to the client.

 ### `sheets.toString() => CSS string`

 The method returns the collected styles.

-It's a CSS string.
+⚠️ You should call `.collect()` before using this method.

 ### `sheets.getStyleElement() => CSS React element`

-The method is an alternative to `toString()` when you are rendering the whole page with React.
+The method is an alternative to `.toString()` when you are rendering the whole page with React.

+⚠️ You should call `.collect()` before using this method.

 ## `styled(Component)(styles, [options]) => Component`